FirstHR

 No onboarding planOwner is too busy running the business to plan the first weekEmployee is confused, unproductive, and questioning their decision by Day 5Write a one-page first-week schedule.
 Assign one person as the Day 1 point of contact.

 The most expensive mistake is #1 (misclassification).
 An LLC owner who hires a "contractor" who works full-time, on-site, using the owner's tools, on the owner's schedule, has hired an employee in every legal sense.
 The IRS penalty for getting this wrong is not a slap on the wrist.
 It is back taxes plus penalties plus interest that can equal 6-12 months of the worker's compensation.
-The employee hiring guide covers the full process for legitimate W-2 hiring, and the HR laws guide covers the federal and state employment regulations that apply from hire number one.

 What worked for me